 Claims against the schools find their basis in the premises liability laws.
-By law, owners or occupiers of premises are responsible for ensuring the safety and protection of those present in their premises against all harms.
+By law, owners or occupiers of premises are responsible for ensuring the safety and protection of those present on their premises against all harms.

-Parents whose children suffer (or have suffered) an injury or have attempted suicide or have died can bring in legal claims against the school in most severe cases.
+Parents whose children suffer (or have suffered) an injury or have attempted suicide, or have died can bring in legal claims against the school in most severe cases.

 School bullying lawsuit legal funding

 The application process is surprisingly easy and quick.
-It helps the parents to meet their daily household and personal expenses while allowing them to contest legal action against the school, which can often be a tough contender in litigation.
+It helps the parents like you meet your daily household and personal expenses while allowing you to contest legal action against the school, which can often be a tough contender in litigation.